nextcloud/documentation/admin_manual/installation/nginx_configuration.rst

 -  Remove **ssl_certificate** and **ssl_certificate_key**.
 -  Remove **fastcgi_params HTTPS on;**

-.. note:: Please read the "Configuration notes to php-fpm" :ref:`using_php-fpm`
+.. note:: If you are using php-fpm please read :ref:`using_php-fpm`